CMU-Graphics/Scotty3D/assignments/A3/T5-materials.md

 <p align="center"><img src="figures\rays_dir.png" style="height:420px"></p>

 First, take another at the BSDF interface in `src/scene/material.h`.
-There are a number of key methods you should understand in `BSDF`:
+There are a number of key methods you should understand in `Material`:

 - `Scatter scatter(RNG &rng, Vec3 out, Vec2 uv)`: given outgoing direction `out`, generates a random sample for incoming direction (using `RNG` as the random number source and looking up material properties at location `uv`).
 It returns a `Scatter`, which contains both the sampled `direction` and the `attenuation` for the in/out pair.
 (And a flag `scatter` for if the scattering was specular.)
 - `Spectrum evaluate(Vec3 out, Vec3 in)`: evaluates the BSDF for a given pair of directions.
 This is only called for continuous BSDFs.